Rejection at Nazareth

 In groups – Gk. klisia.
 The word refers to groups gathered specifically for a meal.
 There is something methodical and deliberate about the way Jesus gives these instructions.
 The gifts of God are to distributed and enjoyed in an orderly manner.
 It must have tested the disciple’s faith to prepare the people for a meal without knowing where it would come from.

 Green grass – An eyewitness touch.
 Jn 6:10 – ‘much grass’.
-It also pinpoints the time of year as Springtime, and therefore (significantly) around the time of Passover. (‘Wilderness’, in biblical language, is an unpopulated area, not necessarily arid desert.)
+There is not normally copious green grass in the region, and so its presence would have made a vivid impression on those who were there.
+It would have been Springtime, and therefore (significantly) around the time of Passover. (‘Wilderness’, in biblical language, is an unpopulated area, not necessarily arid desert).
+Here is an undesigned coincidence with Jn 6:4, which says that ‘the Passover was at hand’.

 Both the disciples and the crowd must have been wondering, “What is he going to do?”